Subscribe to BRaid's newsletter

 Globally, there is an increasing demand for sustainable and environmentally friendly products.
 Businesses that can meet this demand have a competitive market edge.
 Hence, gaining accreditation for environmental stewardship is simply good business.

 The Braided River Partnerships Project (BRPP) is working with commercial and recreational river users who, through their normal daily operations, can help reverse habitat decline through a range of strategies.
-Your involvement can be as little as reporting the presence of braided river birds during the breeding season, to, with technical and material support, creating and managing an area where rare and endangered colony birds nest, such as on this Waikuku Beach dairy farm:
+Your involvement can be as little as reporting the presence of braided river birds during the breeding season, to, with technical and material support, creating and managing an area where rare and endangered colony birds nest, such as this Waikuku Beach dairy farm:

 To halt the decline in braided river bird species by helping those whose interests and activities involve braided rivers, to assist in their protection.